 users Web server.
 The information here will tell you how to create the website, how to upload or remove pages, and how to write and install CGI programs.
 It also tells you how to publish your site so that it can be viewed on the World Wide Web.

-users web server http://users.cs.cf.ac.uk/.
-Use of the users web site is purely voluntary — it is not necessary for your work within the School.
+users web server https://users.cs.cf.ac.uk/.
+Use of the users website is purely voluntary — it is not necessary for your work within the School.
 You decide whether or not to create pages for the server and whether or not to

 publish them on the World Wide Web.
 Web projects and other work for your course modules in the School should be installed on the the School's

 project web server (see Creating a Web site on the School's Project Web Server).

 There are a few steps for setting up a website.